nbpayne/deskandstudio-beta/06-meetings.md

 Whether you’re a freelancer who needs to project a more professional image, or a small business owner expanding, our beautiful creative space is perfect for face-to-face meetings, small workshops and brainstorming sessions.

+Need a space for pre-production or a writer’s room?
+We have you covered.
+We’ll organise the catering for you and give you the space you need to get the ideas flowing.

-If you need short-time hire of a meeting room in Camperdown, look no further than Desk &amp; Studio.
+If you need short-term hire of a meeting room in Petersham, look no further than Desk &amp; Studio.

 **Features**

 - Our meeting room is available 5 days a week from 8.30am-5pm (after hours, and weekends by arrangement)
-- Boardroom table with seating for up to 6 people
+- Boardroom table with seating for up to 8 people
-- Floor area 4.5m wide x 4m deep with high ceilings (3.7m)
+- Floor area 5.5m wide x 5m deep with high ceilings (4.5m)
-- Theatre curtains for privacy and sound proofing
 - Internet via ADSL2+ WiFi (15Mbps downstream, 1Mbps upstream)
 - Unisex toilets
 - Water/Tea and Coffee